microsoft/pxt-arcade/docs/skillmap/forest_new/forest6.md

 ---

-Here's your final game!
+You have made a complete game!
 When you're finished playing, you can click "Done" and head back out to the skillmap to share with friends and save your game in your gallery.